severo/pesticides_website/BUILD.md

 # Build

 This file is intended to explain the process of building the project, based on npm scripts.
-If you only want to install or deploy the website, see [INSTALL.md](./INSTALL.md) instead.
+If you want to install or deploy the website, see [INSTALL.md](./INSTALL.md) instead.
 If you want to contribute to the code, see [CONTRIBUTE.md](./CONTRIBUTE.md).